 Guest blog by Zoe Culbertson, a licensed acupuncturist at Seaside Family Acupuncture in Salem, MA.

 Most of us have heard about the many benefits regular meditation and mindfulness practices will bring, but how do you actually build a daily practice?
-Meditation can reduce stress, anxiety, brain chatter, reactivity and emotional volatility.
+Mindfulness meditation can reduce stress, anxiety, brain chatter, reactivity and emotional volatility.
 It can also improve focus and memory, connections & relationship, your health and sleep, helping you cultivate compassion, perspective, equanimity and resiliency.
 Maybe you’ve set a new goal for yourself to try to develop a daily practice, following new year’s resolutions, a birthday or the shift to a new season, or maybe you’re trying to reinvigorate your practice and deepen this part of your day and life?
 Regardless of the impetus, any time is a good time to start, and it’s never too late to build a meditation practice.
 It can be quite challenging to integrate into your daily life however, so I’m sharing a few tips below.

-Tips for Building a Practice:
+Tips for Building a Mindfulness Practice:

 - Start simple & short: design a schedule or strategy that will be easy for you to maintain, gradually expand on your practice, start with a short time and build a habit.
-If your goal is to build a daily practice of sitting for 20 or 30 minutes, then start with just 5 minutes of daily meditation.
+If your goal is to build a daily practice of sitting for 20 or 30 minutes, then start with just 5 minutes of daily mindfulness meditation.

 - Practice letting go: don’t be overwhelmed by the many thoughts and judgements that arise in the unruly mind, see each moment as an opportunity to practice letting go and return to the breath and the present without judgement.